mk8310/pgadmin4/docs/en_US/materialized_view_dialog.rst

     :align: center

-The example shown creates a query named *new_hires* that stores the result of the displayed query in the *pg_default* tablespace.
+The example shown creates a query named *new_hires* that stores the result of the displayed query in the *sys_default* tablespace.

 * Click the *Info* button (i) to access online help.
 * Click the *Save* button to save work.